-This is the only cavefish in our state that has eyes and whose body is yellowish-brown or brown; our other cavefishes lack eyes and are pale and nearly colorless.
-This fish resembles a salamander, with a cingle dorsal fin without spines, a rounded tail fin and very small eyes.
+The spring cavefish is the only cavefish in our state that has eyes and whose body is yellowish brown or brown; our other cavefishes lack eyes and are pale and nearly colorless.
+This fish resembles a salamander, with a single dorsal fin without spines, a rounded tail fin, and very small eyes.
 The scales are so small that the body appears naked.
 Pelvic fins absent; anus far forward of the anal fin, on throat of adults.
 The head and body have numerous rows of sensory papillae (budlike protuberances).
 Back is dark brown to nearly black, grading to lighter brown on sides and cream-yellow on the belly.
 Often there is a thin yellow stripe along each side.
 Fins are dusky or clear.

 Similar species: Our two other cavefishes, the Ozark cavefish and the southern cavefish, are both unpigmented and blind.
 Another Missouri fish associated with caves is the grotto sculpin, but it is unrelated to the minnowlike cavefishes and has a very different body shape.

 Length: from about 2 to 2½ inches (adults), with a maximum of about 3 inches.

 A single population in our state occurs in Scott County, in a small spring issuing from the base of tall limestone bluff onto the Mississippi alluvial plain.
 The entire species occurs in southern Illinois, central Tennesee, and west to this one location in Missouri.

 Habitat and Conservation

 Cavefishes occupy specialized habitats and are seldom encountered unless you are looking for them.
 This species occurs in caves, springs, spring runs, and spring seeps.
 It appears to be intermediate between “obligate cave dwellers” such as the southern cavefish, and fish species that complete their life cycle in surface waters.